sakshinid/Drug_classes/README.md

 # Drug_classes
-This repo is for drud project
+This repo is for drug project